 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 From more eco-friendly stocking stuffers to conscious gift exchange goodies, read on to discover our favourite more sustainable Christmas gifts and holiday presents.

 Our favourite lower-impact gift ideas for the holiday season

 *in Bing Crosby’s voice* It’s beginning to look a lot like Christmas.
 It’s time to start writing your letter to Santa and going on a hunt for the perfect gifts for your loved ones.
 And even if you don’t celebrate Christmas, as the year winds down, it’s the perfect time to treat yourself or your those closest to you to something special.

 This year, like every year, we want to encourage you to find gifts that don’t cost the Earth.
-Supporting sustainable and ethical brands has never been more important, but it has also never been easier.
+Supporting more sustainable brands has never been more important, and it has also never been easier.

 Pampering is another experience that is always well received and something that a lot of people never buy for themselves.
 Massages, bathhouses, saunas, or even an hour in a float tank can be great, innovative gifts.

-Consider giving the gift of a donation to a charitable cause, or even participating in one yourself.
-There are countless charities that offer this, from farm animals and domestic pets that need some love, from farmed animal sanctuaries to domestic pet shelters to endangered species organisations.
+Consider giving the gift of a donation to a charitable cause, or even participating in one yourselves as an outing.
+There are countless charities that offer this and need some love, from farmed animal sanctuaries to domestic pet shelters to endangered species organisations.

-If you prefer to give a more traditional and tangible gift (and know the person receiving would love that, too), then why not order them one of these sustainable christmas gifts from ‘Good’ and ‘Great’ brands?
+If you prefer to give a more traditional and tangible gift (and know the person receiving would love that, too), then why not order them one of these lower-impact holiday gifts from “Good” and “Great” brands?